 4- Poor documents organization

-Civil Defense employees examine thousands of applications daily.
-Thus, Disorganized documents can expose your file to immediate rejection.
+Civil Defense engineers review thousands of applications every day, so submitting disorganized documents can easily lead to delays or even immediate rejection.

 5- Ignoring DCD fire & life safety code